 \section{Light curves of AT~2020hat and AT~2020kog}

-The photometric follow-up campaigns of AT~2020hat and AT~2020kog have been performed after their discovery using a number of instruments available to our collaboration.
+The photometric follow-up campaigns of AT~2020hat and AT~2020kog were performed after their discovery using a number of instruments available to our collaboration.
 The details of the instrumental configurations are provided in the photometry tables (available in electronic form at the CDS).

 Due to its faint apparent magnitude, AT~2020kog was not detected by most of the surveys.
-However, important early data have been obtained by the Panoramic Survey Telescope $\&$ Rapid Response System \citep[Pan-STARRS;][]{cha19,fle19,mag19}, with the wide $w$-band filter.
-In contrast, AT~2020hat had a brighter apparent magnitude, and was routinely observed by numerous surveys, including the $D < 40$ Mpc SN survey \citep[DLT40;][unfiltered data]{tar18}, the Zwicky Transient Facility \citep[ZTF;][in the Sloan-$g$ and $r$ bands]{mas18},\footnote{ZTF forced photometry is released through the Lasair (\url{https://lasair.roe.ac.uk/}) and ALeRCE (\url{https://alerce.online/}) brokers.} the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][in the $g$ band]{sha14,koc17}\footnote{ASAS-SN photometry is publicly released through the Sky Patrol ASAS-SN interface (\url{https://asas-sn.osu.edu}).}, the Asteroid Terrestrial-impact Last Alert System project \citep[ATLAS:][in the ATLAS-$cyan$ and $orange$ bands]{ton18} and Pan-STARRS (in the $i$ and $z$ bands).
-We remark that in our paper the unfiltered DLT40 data were calibrated to Sloan-$r$ magnitudes, while the observations with ATLAS-$orange$ ($o$) and ATLAS-$cyan$ ($c$) filters were left in their original photometric systems.
-Finally, although no transformation was applied to the Pan-STARRS-$w$ band magnitudes provided by the survey, these data match very well our Sloan-$r$ observations.
+However, important early data have been obtained by Pan-STARRS \citep[][]{cha19,fle20,mag20}, with the wide $w$-band filter.
+In contrast, AT~2020hat had a brighter apparent magnitude, and it was routinely observed by numerous surveys, including the $D < 40$ Mpc SN survey \citep[DLT40;][unfiltered data]{tar18}, the Zwicky Transient Facility \citep[ZTF;][in the Sloan-$g$ and $r$ bands]{mas18}\footnote{ZTF forced photometry is released through the Lasair (\url{https://lasair.roe.ac.uk/}) and ALeRCE (\url{https://alerce.online/}) brokers.}, the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][in the $g$ band]{sha14,koc17}\footnote{ASAS-SN photometry is publicly released through the Sky Patrol ASAS-SN interface (\url{https://asas-sn.osu.edu}).}, the Asteroid Terrestrial-impact Last Alert System project \citep[ATLAS:][in the ATLAS-cyan and orange bands]{ton18} and Pan-STARRS (in the $i$ and $z$ bands).
+We remark that in our paper the unfiltered DLT40 data were calibrated to Sloan-$r$ magnitudes, while the observations with ATLAS-orange ($o$) and ATLAS-cyan ($c$) filters were left in their original photometric systems.
+Finally, although no transformation was applied to the Pan-STARRS-$w$ band magnitudes provided by the survey, these data match our Sloan-$r$ observations very well.